Tuatha De Danann: Mythical Race Of God-Like Beings With Supernatural Abilities In Celtic Mythology

 The Tuatha De Danann Produced Several Important Leaders

-Prominent members of the Tuatha included Dagda, a chief god, associated with fertility, agriculture, manliness and strength, as well as magic, druidry and wisdom; Morrígan, a goddess of war and fate; Nuada, the first king of the Tuatha De Danann; Angus (Aengus), a god of youth, beauty and love; Brigid, a fiery goddess of poetry who protects storytellers and bards; Creidne, a god of metalworking who worked with brass and bronze and forged the weapons, which the Tuatha De Danann used to battle the Fomorians.
+Other personalities include Morrígan, a goddess of war and fate, and Nuada, the first king of the Tuatha De Danann; Angus (Aengus), a god of youth, beauty, and love; Brigid, a fiery goddess of poetry who protects storytellers and bards; Creidne, a god of metalworking who worked with brass and bronze and forged the weapons, which the Tuatha De Danann used to battle the Fomorians.

-Other prominent figures of the tribe were also Boann (wife of Dagda and mother of Angus), the Irish river goddess who gave her name to the river Boyne; Dian Cecht, a god of healing and medicine and his two children, Miach and Airmid; Goibniu, a god of metalsmithing.
-In Tuatha De Danann tradition, Manannán mac Lir, a god of the sea; Lugh, god of light, sun and crafts, and his father, Cian, also play a crucial role.
+We must not forget about Dian Cecht, a god of healing and medicine, and his two children, Miach and Airmid, and Goibniu, a god of metalsmithing.
+In Tuatha De Danann tradition, Manannán mac Lir, a god of the sea; Lugh, god of light, sun, and crafts; and his father, Cian, also play a crucial role.

-Other divine personalities included Donn, god of the dead and the Otherworld; Luchta, god of craft who helped make magical weapons for the Tuatha De Danann and Ogma, associated with eloquence and language.
+Donn was a god of the dead and the Otherworld, while Luchta, a god of the craft, helped make magical weapons for the tribe, and Ogma was a master of eloquence and language.

 Two Victorious Battles Of Tuatha De Danann

 The tribe is associated with two great battles of Mag Tuired.
-In the first of them, they fought the Fir Bolg for the ownership of Ireland and the Tuatha de Danann won this battle.
-The Fir Bolg people were offered the Connacht province in Ireland and the two sides lived in peace.
+In the first of them, they fought the Fir Bolg for the ownership of Ireland, and the Tuatha de Danann won this battle.
+The Fir Bolg people were offered the Connacht province in Ireland, and the two sides lived peacefully.

-In the Second Battle of Mag Tuired, they confronted their traditional rivals, the Fomorians who were believed to represent the destructive or harmful powers of nature.
+In the Second Battle of Mag Tuired, they confronted their traditional rivals, the Fomorians, a symbol of nature's destructive or harmful powers.
 In this military encounter, the Tuatha were also victorious; however, it was a hard battle.
-The Fomorian king Balor's poisonous eye, killed Nuada, the first king of the Tuatha De Danann but Balor was killed himself by his grandson, Lugh.
+The Fomorian king Balor's poisonous eye killed Nuada, the first king of the Tuatha De Danann, but his grandson, Lugh, killed Balor himself.

-Balor struck down many Tuatha De Danann and he could conquer them all, but first, he had to meet his grandson, Lugh, and confront his skills with his deadly eye.
-Despite being half-Fomorian, Lugh fought on the side of the Tuatha De Danann and he played an important role in the Fomorians’ downfall.
+Balor struck down many Tuatha De Danann, and he could conquer them all, but first, he had to meet his grandson, Lugh, and confront his skills with his deadly eye.
+Despite being half-Fomorian, Lugh fought on the side of the Tuatha De Danann, and he played an essential role in the Fomorians' downfall.

 Tuatha Dé Danann And The Milesians

-The “Book of Invasions” says that the Milesians, the last mythical invaders of Ireland and the true Gaelic people of Ireland, arrived on Ireland’s shores.
-The Tuatha De Danann tried to fight the invaders; they even created a magical storm in an attempt to drive them away.
-The Milesian poet Amergin, however, calmed the sea with his invocation and then his people landed.
+The "Book of Invasions" says that the Milesians, the last mythical invaders of Ireland and the genuine Gaelic people of Ireland, arrived on Ireland's shores.
+The Tuatha De Danann tried to fight the invaders; they even created a magical storm to drive them away.
+The Milesian poet Amergin, however, calmed the sea with his invocation, and then his people landed.

-The three queens of the Tuatha De Danann, (Banba, Eriu and Fódla), gave their permission for Amergin and his people to settle in Ireland.
-Each of the sisters required Amergin to name the island after each of them.
+The three queens of the Tuatha De Danann (Banba, Eriu, and Fódla) permitted Amergin and his people to settle in Ireland.
+Each of the sisters required Amergin to name the island after each.

-The Milesian chief decided to call the island after Eriu, and two names of her two sisters, were occasionally used as poetic names for Ireland.
+The Milesian chief decided to call the island after Eriu, and the names of her two sisters were poetic names for Ireland.
 Then, the Milesians defeated the Tuatha De Danann.
-Amergin assigned his own people to live on the ground while the Tuatha De Danann were led underground into the ‘Sidhe’ mounds by Manannán mac Lir.
+Amergin assigned his people to live on the ground while the Tuatha De Danann were led underground into the 'Sidhe' mounds by Manannán mac Lir.